 Conversion tracking is an essential aspect of your Google Ads Manager account setup.
-It allows you to track the performance of your campaigns and make data-driven decisions to optimize your campaigns.
+It allows you to track the performance of your campaigns and make decisions to optimize your campaigns.
 Here’s how to set it up:

 - Create conversion actions in your manager account by going to Tools > Conversion.

 Identify the conversions you want to track, such as leads, sales, or sign-ups.

 - Add the conversion tracking code to your website or use a Google Tag Manager.

 - Verify that the tracking is working properly by checking the conversion reports in your manager account.

 Are you struggling to manage Google Ads better in 2023?
 Look no further!
 Our ebook, “Strategies to thoroughly master Google Ads in 2023,” provides expert insights and proven strategies to help you achieve optimal results for your advertising campaigns.
 Click here to download the free ebook!

 Optimizing Google Ads Manager account Tips